backdrop-contrib/fullcalendar_views/README.md

 This module is inspired by, but in no way similar to Fullcalendar.
 It has pros and cons:

-- pro: It utilizes a current FullCalendar library (currently provided by Resource Timeslots)
+- *pro:* It utilizes a current FullCalendar library (currently provided by Resource Timeslots)
-- pro: It supports a lot more date (field) types
+- *pro:* It supports a lot more date (field) types
+- *pro:* Simpler and more lightweight (OK, that's maybe only relevant for maintainers)
-- con: It does not enable you to edit these field values via calendar, only display (that's by intention)
+- *con:* It doesn't enable you to edit these field values via calendar, only display (that's by intention)
-- con: It has sparse settings (this will change)
+- *con:* It has sparse settings (this will change)

 ## License